oracle-livelabs/database/global-microservices-jakartadata-nosql/create-populate-tables/create-populate-tables.md

   Copy/Paste the following command below in the **SQL statement** text box.
 Because this JSON document is complex, it is easiest to copy/paste into the field.
   However, you could have typed it all in.
-You will notice at the end of our INSERT statement we have a RETURNING clause.
+You will notice at the end of our UPSERT statement we have a RETURNING clause.
 This clause acts the same way as a SELECT clause and in this case it returns the full row.
 Click on **Execute.**